Admissions to our Alternative Provision and Specialist places are managed through the Local Authority Specialist Admissions Process.

 Local Authority Admissions Process

-The Albany has 46 Alternative Provision spaces and 16 SEMH Specialist Group places.
-These places are all allocated through the Local Authority’s Specialist Admissions Process, using the Inclusion Service Referral Form, which can be found on Suffolk InfoLink via the link above, sending the form and supporting documentation to InclusionService.Referrals@suffolk.gov.uk.
+The Albany has 46 Alternative Provision spaces and 8 SEMH Specialist Group places.
+These places are all allocated through the Local Authority’s Specialist Admissions Process, using the Inclusion Service Referral Form which can be found on Suffolk InfoLink via the link above, sending the form and supporting documentation to InclusionService.Referrals@suffolk.gov.uk.

-There is also a recognition of the need to enable some in year applications to comply with the SEND Code of Practice.
+There is also a recognition of the need to enable some in year applications to comply with the SEND Code of Practice and respond dynamically to the need for Alternative Provision.

 - The SEND Family Services teams will continue to consult where a specific school has been named by the parent as parental preference in Section I of an EHC Plan